nawawi/klish/doc/klish.md

 #### Namespaces with prefix

 The following code do the same thing as a previous example but the commands from "view1" is available with **prefix** "do".
 Note the new command within "view2" named "do".
-This command is necessary for klish to resolve any command with this prefix.
+This command is necessary for Klish to resolve any command with this prefix.

 ```
 	<VIEW name="view1" prompt="(view1)# ">